- Center for International Programs

-For the COMPASS test, each student’s scores on the listening, reading, and grammar tests are compared with the score ranges for each IEP Level.
+For the CaMLA test, each student’s scores on the listening, grammar, vocabulary, and reading, tests are compared with the score ranges for each IEP Level.

-Finally, we combine the results of the writing test with a student’s scores on the COMPASS test to decide which IEP Level will be the most appropriate for a student’s learning needs.
+Finally, we combine the results of the writing test with a student’s scores on the CaMLA test to decide which IEP Level will be the most appropriate for a student’s learning needs.

 When is the IEP Placement Test?

 Make sure to view all program dates, including the start of placement testing and the first day of classes for each term.

 Remember to arrive to the University of Dayton campus before the first day of placement testing!
 Students who miss the IEP placement test cannot begin their studies until the next IEP term.
 Download the IEP Student Handbook for more information about IEP program policies, and familiarize yourself with arrival and orientation information.

 Preparing for the IEP Placement Test